nubenetes/awesome-kubernetes/docs/demos.md

 - [blog.argoproj.io: Introducing the AppSource Controller for ArgoCD](https://blog.argoproj.io/introducing-the-appsource-controller-for-argocd-52f21d28d643)
 - [==piotrminkowski.com: Continuous Delivery on Kubernetes with Database using ArgoCD and Liquibase==](https://piotrminkowski.com/2021/12/13/continuous-delivery-on-kubernetes-with-database-using-argocd-and-liquibase/)
 - [medium.com/adaltas: GitOps in practice, deploy Kubernetes applications with ArgoCD](https://medium.com/adaltas/gitops-in-practice-deploy-kubernetes-applications-with-argocd-ca170ce8aba3)
+- [gokuldevops.medium.com: Argo CD-Sample app deployment](https://gokuldevops.medium.com/argo-cdsample-app-deployment-56b36601f279) Argo CD one of the most popular continues deployment tools used in Kubernetes.
+It is very simple to use and quite powerful.
+Personally, it is the first tool in my mind when I think of Kubernetes GitOps.

 ### GitLab Pipelines on OpenShift
 - [openshift.com: Building GitLab Pipelines on OpenShift](https://www.openshift.com/blog/building-openshift-pipelines-with-gitlab)